andrey-sys/ToDoMVCTEST/README.md

     and their components, working with DOM and Xpath selector for finding right elements and their attributes.
 In this exercise, I will add most popular test reporting framework which is developed by Yandex QA Team – Allure.
-I will add additional codes and configurations on ExtentReports project.
-      Thus, in this code, you can generate test reports both Allure and ExtentReports and see it in HTML format in your browser.
+      Thus, in this exercise, you can generate test reports both Allure and ExtentReports and see it in HTML format and in your browser.

    In my opinion, automation of your tests will
     dramatically speed up web testing and
-    leave more time to create wide range of tests to improve your quality of web application, also will save your time and money.
+    leave more time to create a wide range of tests to improve your quality of web application, also will save your time and money.